Exploring the most Picturesque & Historic parts of England

 Also on show is a fully restored 18th century water mill.

 The house is open from May to October.

 Please upload your photos of Anglesey Abbey or see below for towns & villages near Anglesey Abbey and a list of other nearby attractions to visit.

 Planning a visit?
-We have thousands of Hotels, Bed & Breakfast and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
+We have thousands of Hotels and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
 Click here for accommodation near Anglesey Abbey

 The Stour Valley footpath leads into Kedington which has several eye catching focal points, including a pretty arched bridge spanning the river and a lovely 18th-century watermill...All towns in Cambridgeshire